Supplements fiber and relieves constipation.

 Side effects for Benefiber

-What to expect when you start BenefiberSkip what to expect section.
+What to expect when you take BenefiberSkip what to expect section.
 Skip to Risks & Warnings section.

 Tips from our pharmacists